atsfr-tibco-devhub/TIBCO-Platform-Workshop/content/tibco-platform-workbook.md

 ![](/images/70z_Image_45.png)

-1. Click the ?Green? condition between FetchCustomerRow and MapperCustomer to open the dialog box for Branch Mapping Settings.
-Change the branch type to ?Success with condition?.
+1. Click the 'Green' condition between FetchCustomerRow and MapperCustomer to open the dialog box for Branch Mapping Settings.
+Change the branch type to 'Success with condition'.
 Set the conditional expression.
 Click Save.

 | Expression |
 |---|